awslabs/multi-model-server/docs/optimised_config.md

 ![GPU_latency](docs/images/gpu_latency.png)

-We can see that we the throughput becomes constant after 32 workers while latency increases a bit suggesting 32 workers to be optimal for the instance.
+We can see that the throughput becomes constant after 32 workers while latency increases a bit suggesting 32 workers to be optimal for the instance.

 * **Experiments on CPU( c5.2xlarge with 8 vCPUs)**